ChalmersGU-data-structure-courses/general-course-information/exam-topics.md

     - other ways of deleting in an open addressing hash table than lazy deletion
     - cryptographic hash functions or similar

-### Graphs: properties, features and algorithms
+### Graphs: properties, features and algorithms (ch.
+13)
-- Undirected / directed, unweighted / weighted
+- (13.1) Undirected / directed, unweighted / weighted
-- Adjacency lists
+- (13.2) Adjacency lists, adjacency matrices
-- Features of graphs – what are…?
+- (13.1) Features of graphs – what are…?
     - nodes (vertices), edges
     - paths, cycles
     - reachability